 If you are put off healthy detox diets because you can’t face living on your usual boring salad for a week or more then read this.
-Raw food coach Karen Knowler gives her tips on how to liven up your salads and make them exciting!
+Raw food coach Karen Knowler gives her tips below on how to liven up your salads and make them exciting!

 Salads: The What, The Why and The How